 Immunotherapy, although it is a recognized treatment in the fight against melanoma, doesn’t always help.
 Could beta-blockers make this treatment more successful and improve patients’ prospects?

 Immunotherapy works by changing the patients’ immune system and enabling it to better detect and attack malignant cells.
-It is seen by medical professionals as one of the newest and best forms of melanoma treatment.
+It is seen by medical professionals as one of the

 But many people still do not benefit fully from immunotherapy.
 The research community is now hard at work trying to figure out the most effective combination of immunotherapies, as well as the best ways to avoid its side effects and maximize its benefits.